-3.12 If, for any reason, we find that you have not paid our fees by 14 days after the date of the invoice, you agree that we can debit the outstanding balance from your card upon 7 days of notice to you and/or we may charge interest to you on the overdue amount at the rate of 3% a year above the base lending rate of HSBC from time to time.
+3.12 If, for any reason, we find that you have not paid our fees on the date of the invoice, you agree that we can debit the outstanding balance from your card upon 7 days of notice to you and/or we may charge interest to you on the overdue amount at the rate of 3% a year above the base lending rate of HSBC from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.

 3.13 If you dispute an invoice in good faith, please contact us to let us know promptly after you have received the invoice.
 Clause 3.12 will not apply for the period of the dispute.

 3.14 If you are covered by insurance you will need to pay our fees in accordance with clause 3 and ask your insurance provider to reimburse you following the Services.
 We do not accept direct payments from insurance providers but we will assist you where we can, including providing any appropriate documentation requested by yourself for your insurance provider.
 You will need to check whether your insurance provider will cover you for the Services.
 It is not our responsibility to do so.
 Your insurer may have a different opinion to us or the other parties involved in the Services, which means they may not reimburse you for all or any of the Services.